-In 2021, we joined the Fishing First Safety Management Project, a collaborative project to develop safety management onboard fishing vessels to the standard of the Fishing Safety Management (FSM) Code.
-50 fishing vessels have joined the project which started in the South Wast of England and are receiving professional support to develop their safety management practices.
-Auditors from the new service will be visiting the vessels and working with the owners and skippers taking part in the scheme to support them in demonstrating compliance with ILO C 108 Work in Fishing Convention by meeting the requirements of the Fishing Safety Management Cove (NON 536F).
-A spin-off project in Northern Ireland will take a further 10 ressels from our supply chain through the audit process and develop audit capacity in the region.
+Whitby Seafoods are financially supporting the Fishing First Safety Management Project. a collaborative project to develop safety management onboard fishing vessels to the standard of the Fishing Safety Management (FSM) Code.
+50 fishing vessels have joined the project which started in the South West of England and are receiving professional support to develop their safety management practices.
+Auditors from the new service will be visiting the vessels and working with the owners and skippers taking part in the scheme to support them in demonstrating compliance with ILO c188 Work in Fishing Convention by meeting the requirements of the Fishing Safety Management Code (MGN 596F).
+In 2022, the FSM project was scoped for Northern Ireland which included some of the vessels in our supply chain.
+This will start to be implemented in 2023.

-In 2021 we were able to start to track the social performance of the Fishery Improvement Projects (FIPs) that we are stakeholders of 7/2 spective is to help FIPs reduce the risk of humar and labour rights abuses and to provide a common framework for reporting on social performance in fisheries.
+The social performance of the Fishery Improvement Projects (FIPS) that we are stakeholders of is being tracked.
+The objective is to help FIPs reduce the risk of human and labour rights abuses and to provide a common framework for reporting on social performance in fisheries.
 All FIPs reporting on FisheryProgress.org are required to comply with the policy according to the phased implementation timeline.
 This is a key development in helping us with ethical transparency in our nephrops supply chain.

 We are also members of the Seafood Ethical Action (SEA) Alliance.
 This body has been established by the seafood industry to provide a platform for collective engagement, to share information on emerging issues, agree best practice solutions, and provide a forum for collective pre-competitive action where it is not better fulfilled by an existing organisation.
+In 2022 the SEA Alliance updated their strategy and work plan.
+Importantly, this has given focus to the issue of the use of transit visas for fishers from non EEA (European Economic Area) countries.
+This system has been highlighted as a weakness by NGO's in relation to the potential for human rights abuses within the UK.
+Whitby Seafoods have been active with negotiations between fishermens organisations so a common position can be agreed and presented to Government about the future of the visa system for fishers to ensure the reputation of the sector.

-The company promotes the application of the Sedex self-assessment tool as its primary vehicle for managing ethical trading within its land based supply chain.
+The company promotes the application of the Sedex self-assessment tool as its primary vehicle for managing ethical trading within its land-based supply chain.
 Whitby Seafoods will use the information provided to identify high risk suppliers and take appropriate action to drive improvement in labour standards.
-This includes the option of cease of surply.
+This includes the option of ceasing supply.
+This was evidenced in 2022, when Whitby Seafoods moved away from doing business with a strategic partner.
+Their long-term position on their ethical performance was a key driver in this decision.